 The Embassy of Iceland in Paris was opened on January 10, 1946.
-The Embassy represents Iceland in France and is also accredited to five other countries, i.e. Algeria, Andorra, Djibouti, Italy, Lebanon, Morocco, Spain and Tunisia.
+The Embassy represents Iceland in France and is also accredited to six other countries, i.e. Andorra, Italy, Lebanon, Monaco, Portugal and Spain.

-The Embassy is also a permanent Mission of Iceland to the Organization for Economic Co-operation and Development (OECD), the UN Educational, Scientific and Cultural Organization (UNESCO) and the Council of Europe.
+The Embassy is also a Permanent Delegation of Iceland to the Organization for Economic Co-operation and Development (OECD) and the UN Educational, Scientific and Cultural Organization (UNESCO).

 The role of the Embassy is to protect the interests of Icelanders and to promote bilateral, political, economic and cultural links between Iceland and the above countries and organizations.

 Unnur Orradóttir Ramette